JoelVizcarra/gpl-task-manager/README.md

 # GPL Task Manager

+Simple React project as client for simple task manager backend using GraphQL

 ## Running the project

 Clone the project, inside the project directory copy the ".env.example" file and remane the copy to ".env"